Udehlee/filely/readme.md

 - Clone the repository

-- cd into the clone repository
+- Navigate(cd) into the clone repository

 - Open two terminal seperately for the client and server.

 ### for the server side
-- cd into the server folder
+- Navigate(cd) into the server folder
 - run server.go in the terminal
 -  you should see TCP server started on port 9000 in your terminal
 - go into your browser and enter localhost/9000
 - check your terminal to see Client connected from: [::1]:62906(this numbers are not fixed)

 ### for the client side
-- cd into the client folder
+- Navigate(cd) into the client folder
 - run main.go in the terminal
 -  you should see listening on port 8080 in your terminal
 - go into your browser and enter localhost/8080